 Way three is for people who know exactly what company they want to work for/ intern at and in what role.
 Within this there are a few ways to go about it.
 This is completely dependent upon the company.
 Firstly, read through the tweets to see if there are any jobs available.
 If they haven’t tweeted any recently have a nosey at their website, there might be something there.
 If there isn’t anything currently, you can always give them a quick tweet asking if they have any coming up.
 It’s always worth a try, and introduces you to them as an interested party.
 So if you do end up applying when a new post comes up they may remember you.
 Which is always good.
 I’ve found that many smaller companies list the Twitter handles of the people who contribute to the companies feed in their bio.
 It’s sometimes worth following the personal accounts of these people and even a good Twitter relationship with these people can be the deciding factor of getting an interview.

 As mentioned before Twitter is fantastic for freelance and one off type jobs.
-Many of the companies I follow on Twitter are always looking for content for their blog and therefore guest bloggers.
+Many of the companies I follow on Twitter are always looking for content for their blog and therefore blogging contributors.
 Which is brilliant for me as I love writing.
 And all these little bits I do get added to my portfolio which is helping me when I apply for jobs and also gives me, and my blog, a little more exposure.

 Lucy is a film graduate from Falmouth University.
 She recently moved to London after a long stint in hospitality management and is currently a full-time blogger.
 She tweets from @zombielucy